SkierPGP/Skier/markdown/_about.md

 Skier's backend is designed to fetch results quickly, and only the ones needed, rather than crashing because it tries to search a file for 10,000 entries.

 - SKS is slow; Skier is designed for speed, with caching and special workers.
-- SKS is written in ML; Skier is written in Python, which is well-known, with many devs, and on a stable web ecosystem.
+- SKS is written for OCaml; Skier is written in Python, which is well-known, with many devs, and on a stable web ecosystem.
 - SKS frontends are ugly; Skier uses Bootstrap 3, which fits the modern standards of a pretty website.
 - SKS is monolithic; Skier is minimal, designed to glue many faster specially-designed applications together to get a working keyserver.
 - SKS is error-prone; Skier will always attempt to get your result.
 500 errors can and will happen, but only under exceptional circumstances.